YeseniaCM/gridsock-8-Gridpainter/README.md

 # Application requirements

+Our first collaborative fullstack game-application which explores the world of socket.io and realtime communication and a first time attempt at deploying using DigitalOcean!
+These are the technical requirements for our assignment:

 - The application should have a login feature.
 - It should allow the creation of users, with a minimum requirement of having at least 4 users logged in simultaneously.
 - Users should be able to collaborate in real-time to paint a picture together.